mnshimiyimana/alu-shell/permissions/README.md

-Script that adds execute prermission to the owner of a file.
+Script that adds multiple prermission to the owner and group of a file.